-From: Pat Kua: https://www.slideshare.net/thekua/talking-with-tech-leads-newcrafts-may-2019 Managers and Leaders I'm not on-board with manager-leader distinctions like this: "Managers assert drive and control to get things done; leaders pause to discover new ways of being and achieving" (Kevin Cashman).
+Managers and Leaders

+I'm not on-board with manager-leader distinctions like this: "Managers assert drive and control to get things done; leaders pause to discover new ways of being and achieving" (Kevin Cashman).
 This, because good managers are leaders, working with rather than through power-over, dominance and coercive pressure to do.
-But I do like the emphasis on pause.
+But I do like the emphasis on \pause\.

 Mary Parker Follett:

-"Leadership is not defined by the exercise of power but by the capacity to increase the sense of power among those led"

-"That's always our problem, not how to get control of people, but how...we can get control of a situation."

-"There are three ways of dealing with difference: domination, compromise, and integration.
+"That's always our problem, not how to get control of people, but how all together we can get control of a situation."
+[1] "There are three ways of dealing with difference: domination, compromise, and integration.
 By domination only one side gets what it wants; by compromise neither side gets what it wants; by integration we find a way by which both sides may get what they wish."

-"The best leader does not ask people to serve him, but the common end.
+[2] "The best leader does not ask people to serve him, but the common end.
 The best leader has not followers, but men and women working with him."

-"Sincerity more than aggressiveness is a quality of leadership."

-"The insight to see possible new paths, the courage to try them, the judgment to measure results - these are the qualities of a leader"

-"Managerial leadership is very down-to-earth and situational, and yet it has to be understood in terms of timeless themes of power and friendship and choice and responsibility and community."

-- Peter Vaill
+[2] "Sincerity more than aggressiveness is a quality of leadership."
+[3] "The insight to see possible new paths, the courage to try them, the judgment to measure results - these are the qualities of a leader" [1] "Managerial leadership is very down-to-earth and situational, and yet it has to be understood in terms of timeless themes of power and friendship and choice and responsibility and community." - Peter Vaill 1.
+Freedom and Co-ordination.
+Lectures in Business Organization, Mary Parker Follett Dynamic Administration: The Collected Papers of Mary Parker Follett Mary Parker Follett Prophet of Management Leade Pat Kua: T rship Skill alking with Te S ch Leads Talking with Leaders hip Skills to Inve est In From Novices to Practitioners Patrick Kua Foreword by Jun Webber Empathy Self-Awareness Motivation Conflict Resolution Communic ation C Coaching Feedback Influencing Delegation J. What is a Tech Lead?

-Leadership Skills

-Pat Kua: Talking with Tech Leads

-Leadership Skills to Invest In

-Empathy Self-Awareness Motivation

-Conflict Resolution Communication

-Coaching

-Feedback Influencing Delegation

-What is a Tech Lead?